 Generic Name: ampicillin

-Note: This document contains side effect information about ampicillin.
-Some of the dosage forms listed on this page may not apply to the brand name Principen.
+Note: This page contains side effects data for the generic drug ampicillin.
+It is possible that some of the dosage forms included below may not apply to the brand name Principen.

 For the Consumer